Norwegian University of Life Sciences: History

 The institution was established in 1859 as the Higher Agricultural College (Den høiere Landbrugsskole).
 In 1897 the institution was transformed into the Norwegian College of Agriculture (Norges Landbrugshøiskole, later spelled Norges Landbrukshøiskole, Norges landbrukshøyskole and Norges landbrukshøgskole, abbreviated NLH).
 It received the status of a university-level college (vitenskapelig høgskole).
 In 2005 it received university status and was renamed the Norwegian University of Life Sciences (Universitetet for miljø- og biovitenskap; UMB).
-In 2014 the it merged with the Norwegian School of Veterinary Science (NVH) in Oslo; it retained its English name but was formally renamed Norges miljø- og biovitenskapelige universitet (NMBU) in Norwegian.
+In 2014 the university merged with the Norwegian School of Veterinary Science (NVH) in Oslo; it retained its English name but was formally renamed Norges miljø- og biovitenskapelige universitet (NMBU) in Norwegian.
 It is the only educational institution in Norway to provide veterinary education.

 Organization

 The university is organized into seven faculties: